Don’t let last year’s Hanukkah cards go to waste—repurpose them into a one-of-a-kind collage that’s the perfect holiday gift!

 - Cover the entire base so that no color shows through the scraps, but don’t be afraid to add many layers.
 Allow the collage to dry for at least one hour.

-- Place the negative space from your cut out silhouette over the collage, and frame, or give to a loved one as a Happy Hanukkah card.
+- Place your cut-out silhouette over the collage and secure using the Mod Podge.
+Once dry, frame your collage or give to a loved one as a holiday card.

 You may also like: